RaumTheFool/SUNNFOLK-NOMIC/LORE.md

 - Despite having no plan, the game is bustling from day one.
 - Aron declares Kronk as King, thus becoming the Chamberlain.
 - King Kronk has a currency called Gronks, and a book that allows players to gain Gronks by performing and documenting actions.
-- Mutinee Ask the Bastion coins this "Den Vesle Boken".
+- Mutinee Ask the Bastion coins this book "Den Vesle Boken".

 ### 2. THE LITTLE BOOK OF KLARKIAN BADNESS
 - Aron declares Klaus as Traitor and gives him a book of blunders that grant negative currency; Glauses.